 • Should coastal Highway 1 through Big Sur be closed, then you will likely be rerouted on the more inland Highway 101.

-Where should you stop on your California road trip along the coast with teenagers?
+Where to stop on your Coastal California road trip?

 • Los Angeles – 3 nights at the start